Ultimate Sicilian Sfincione: Thick-Crust Pizza Guide for Bold Flavor (2026)

 Instructions

-1. Activate the yeast: In a small bowl, combine lukewarm water, sugar, and yeast.
-Stir gently and let it bloom⁤ for 5-10 minutes until frothy.
+1. Activate the yeast: Combine lukewarm water, sugar, and yeast in a small bowl.
+Stir gently and bloom for 5–10 minutes until frothy.

-6. Shape and second ⁤rise: Lightly oil a 12×16-inch rectangular baking ⁤pan.
-Press the dough evenly to fill the pan thickness about 1 inch.
-Cover⁤ and let rise for 30 minutes.
+6. Shape and second rise: Lightly oil a 12×16-inch rectangular pan.
+Press dough evenly to about 1 inch thickness.
+Cover and rise 30 minutes.

-7. Assemble and bake: Spread the tomato-onion-anchovy sauce evenly over the dough.
-Sprinkle toasted breadcrumbs generously on top, followed by grated ⁢pecorino.
-Drizzle a little olive oil over everything.
+7. Assemble: Spread sauce over the dough.
+Sprinkle toasted breadcrumbs, then add grated pecorino.
+Drizzle a little olive oil over the top.

-9. Rest and serve: Let cool for 10⁢ minutes ⁢before slicing.
-This allows⁤ flavors to meld and the crust to set just right.
+9. Rest and serve: Rest 10 minutes before slicing so flavors meld and the crust sets.

 Serving Suggestions and Pairings to Elevate Your Sfincione Experience